Creating an Extbase extension¶

 Your first extension - step by step¶

-First of all, you'll need to put aside your knowledge of piBase programming to understand that programming in Extbase doesn't begin with code, but in discussions with the client.
+First of all, you'll need to put aside your knowledge of piBase programming (which was the old method of writing TYPO3 extensions) to understand that programming in Extbase doesn't begin with code, but in discussions with the client.
 As a programmer, you need to be clear on the client's requirements.
 The more clarity you achieve at the concept stage, the better you can plan - and planning is the alpha and omega of programming for Extbase.

 In the following process, you'll create a product overview.
 On the first page, a list of products, containing links to individual detail view pages.
 Because the number of products can vary a great deal, we'll make a page navigation to allow the website visitor to browse through the product catalogue.

 To ensure that the extension can easily be translated from an English base, and in order to avoid issues with special characters, we'll create all of the database column names in English.